zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 02 -

----
-coverImageBackgroundPosition: "50% 87%;"
----

 # Day 02 - Developer Tools - Setup & Tooling

-Now that we know what Web Development *is* and *why* we want to learn more about it, let's get setup with some essential tooling.
+Now that we know what Web Development *is* and *why* we want to learn more, let's get set up with some essential tooling.

 ## Developer Tools

-Every modern browser comes with its own web developer tools (also called DevTools).
+Every modern browser comes with web developer tools (also called DevTools).
 These tools are used heavily by - you guessed it - Web Developers.
-DevTools aim to help developers test and debug their code.
+The DevTools aim to help developers test and debug their code.

-A good chunk of our future exercises will require we use a web browser and developer tools.
-We will be using the Chrome web browser, and subsequently the Chrome DevTools.
+A good chunk of our future exercises will require we use a web browser and DevTools.
+We will be using the Chrome web browser, and subsequently, the Chrome DevTools.

 ### Opening Chrome DevTools